 Students should demonstrate academic honesty by doing original work and by giving appropriate credit to the ideas of others.
 Academic dishonesty is the act of presenting information, ideas, and/or concepts as one's own when in reality they are the results of another person's creativity and effort.
 A faculty member who believes a situation involving academic dishonesty has been detected may assign a failing grade for that assignment or examination, or, depending on the seriousness of the offense, for the course.
-Faculty should follow and students may appeal using the procedure in the university Catalog.
+For all students appeals, faculty and students should follow the procedure in the university Catalog.
 See Academic Policies for definitions of kinds of academic dishonesty and for further policy information.